Best daily deals

 The USB-C and 3.5mm inputs are protected against water by a flap.

-This speaker also has a bass boost mode, which helps the Motion X600 to pack a heavier punch in the low end compared to most other speakers on this list.
-It has a frequency response that extends down to 50Hz, which means you’ll feel a bit more of the deep sub-bass frequencies with this speaker compared to other Bluetooth speakers.
+This speaker also has a bass boost mode, which helps the Motion X600 pack a heavier punch in the low end than most other speakers on this list.
+Its frequency response extends down to 50Hz, which means you’ll feel a bit more of the deep sub-bass frequencies with this speaker compared to other Bluetooth speakers.

-The Anker Soundcore Motion X600 also comes with the Soundcore companion app, which has an equalizer to adjust the sound of the speaker.
+The Anker Soundcore Motion X600 also comes with the Soundcore companion app, which has an equalizer to adjust the speaker’s sound.
 You also get Bluetooth 5.3 with LDAC support, so this speaker is a great option for anyone who appreciates good sound quality.

 Anker Soundcore Motion X600